 AT THE CORE OF THE BIG APPLE: EXPLORING OUR FOOD CULTURE IN NYC THROUGH THE CHEMISTRY OF FOOD AND COOKING

 Ever wonder how the food culture in the United States evolved?
-Join this fascinating new 20-day study away program to experience the origins and current rich food culture of New York City while learning the chemistry behind food and cooking.
+Join this fascinating 14-day study away program to experience the origins and current rich food culture of New York City while learning the chemistry behind food and cooking.

 New York City is a true melting pot of food cultures; Little Italy, Chinatown, and Harlem are just a few of examples of neighborhoods established by peoples moving to this area during the nineteenth and twentieth centuries.
 Today evidence of old country food traditions and new food trends can be found on every street corner.
-During this program, we will explore the evolution of our food culture by living, eating, and cooking in NYC and studying the chemistry of food and cooking.
-With a home base in Brooklyn, we will familiarize ourselves with the amazing history of this borough while we delve into its immigration history.
-We will further explore the food culture of NYC via excursions into Manhattan and other boroughs through walking food tours and museum visits and we will learn and apply chemistry through cooking classes and experiences.
+During this program, we will explore the evolution of our food culture by living, eating, and cooking in New York City and studying the chemistry of food and cooking.
+With a home base in Brooklyn, we will familiarize ourselves with this borough while we delve into the immigration history of NYC.
+We will further explore the food culture of New York City via excursions into Manhattan and other boroughs through walking food tours and museum visits and we will learn and apply chemistry through cooking classes and experiences.

 - Statue of Liberty, Ellis Island

 - Museum of Food and Drink

 - World Trade Center, Eataly, Irish Hunger Memorial

 - Food tours: Greenwich Village and Chocolate Factory

 - Cooking Classes: Institute of Culinary Education (ICE) and Brooklyn Kitchen